techrail/bark/README.md

 [localhost:8080/hello/JohnDoe](http://localhost:8080/hello/JohnDoe)

+You should see a text rendered on your browser saying `Hello, JohnDoe!`

 # What is it NOT?
 - It is not a replacement for Plaintext logs - Bark should be able to write to a plaintext log file in parallel to throwing items into Postgres.
 - It is not a replacement for an APM - We don't want to throw in Application uptime or Performance Monitoring.
 Bark is not supposed to a monitoring solution at all.